-Leeds City College has approximately 45,000 students.
+Leeds City College has approximately 40,000 students.
 Of these further education and higher education students, 14% are full time and 86% part time students.
-BME students account for 29% of the total and 11% of this total number are students with disabilities or learning difficulties.
+BME students account for 33% of the total and 10% of this total number are students who have declared disabilities or learning difficulties.
 Overall, 50% of the students have been identified as meeting widening participation 'ward uplift' criteria.